Updated on June 25, 2025 by Angelika

 The Embankments (Wallanlagen), Citizen's Park (Bürgerpark) and Rhododendron Park are among the most beautiful urban green spaces in all of Germany.
 At the entrance to the trendy Ostertor/Steintor district (nowadays simply called "The Quarter" ), the Bremen Art Gallery is a museum of international standing with works from 700 years of art history (including Dürer, Monet, van Gogh, Picasso, Beckmann and Cage as well as the so-called "Worpswede painters").

-Bremen also has great events to offer around the year, like the Open air market in October - the north german answer to the oktoberfest.
-The Bremen Christmas Market - one of the largest and most beautiful in Germany - takes place around the UNESCO World Heritage City Hall and Roland in Bremen takes place.
-It was expanded a few years ago to include the Schlachte magic on the banks of the Weser, which makes the market even more attractive.
+Bremen also has great events to offer around the year, like the "Freimarkt" in October - the north German answer to Munich's Oktoberfest.
+The Bremen Christmas Market - one of the largest and most beautiful in Germany - takes place around the UNESCO World Heritage City Hall and Roland in Bremen It was expanded a few years ago to include the Schlachte Magic (Schlachtezauber) on the banks of the Weser river, which makes the market even more attractive.

 Bremen is for me one of the most underrated major cities in Germany and is definitely one of my top 10.